sonatsuer/sonatsuer.github.io/_posts/2018-07-11-self-aware-programs.md

 and apply the recursion theorem.

 The pattern here is clear: If you want to find a code in \\(\mathcal{C}(1)\\) which accesses its own source code, just write a code in
 \\(\mathcal{C}(2)\\) which asks for its own source code as input from the user.
-The recurion theorem takes care of the rest.
+The recursion theorem takes care of the rest.
 From now on, I will freely use a subroutine `access your own code` and assume that you can implement it using the recursion theorem.

 # Unsolvable Problems

 Now we know how to fake an access-your-own-code subroutine.
 You might think that we can write amazing programs by using it but from a practical point of view such a subroutine is pretty useless.
 So what can we do with it?
 Well, mathematical logic of course!
-(See the last paragraf of [Kolmogorov Complexity (1/2)](https://sonatsuer.github.io/kolmogorov-complexity/2018/05/21/kolmogorov-complexity-1.html))
+(See the last paragraph of [Kolmogorov Complexity (1/2)](https://sonatsuer.github.io/kolmogorov-complexity/2018/05/21/kolmogorov-complexity-1.html))

 As a warmup exercise, let us prove the unsolvability of the halting problem using the recursion theorem.
 Of course there is a much simpler proof via diagonalization but, as I said, this is a warmup exercise.
 Suppose that the halting problem *is* solvable.
 This means that the function defined by
 \\[